 Nationwide Representation for Veterans Benefits and Appeals

-Our accredited Veterans Benefits attorneys, Seth Director and Linda Ershow-Levenberg, represent Veterans seeking Pension benefits and Compensation Disability for Veterans with a service-connected or service-exacerbated injuries.
+Our accredited Veterans Benefits attorneys, Seth Director and Linda Ershow-Levenberg, represent Veterans seeking Compensation Disability VA Benefits with a service-connected or service-exacerbated injuries.

 We take the burden off the Veteran and aggressively advocate on his or her behalf, regardless of the complexity of the claim.